Cook smarter

 No. Fermentation is controlled decomposition by specific beneficial microorganisms in conditions (salt, temperature, anaerobic environment) that prevent harmful bacteria from growing.
 Rotting is uncontrolled decomposition by whatever microorganisms happen to be present.

-Do I need special equipment to ferment food?
+Do I need special equipment to ferment food at home?

 For basic vegetable ferments (sauerkraut, pickles), you need a jar, salt, and a weight to keep vegetables submerged.
 For bread, you need flour, water, and time.
 Specialized equipment (airlocks, fermentation crocks) helps but isn't essential for beginners.